Nukesor/sticker-finder/README.md

     tag_random - Get a random sticker for tagging.
 Thanks for doing this :)! random_set - The bot sends you a random sticker set. skip - Skip the current sticker
-    language - Set your language.
-    new_language - Propose a new language (In case I missed something). set_lang - Set the language of a whole set vote_ban - Vote to ban the sticker set of the last sticker in the chat. cancel - Cancel all current actions.
+    vote_ban - Vote to ban the sticker set of the last sticker in the chat. cancel - Cancel all current actions.